DataAnalyticsinStudentHands/DASH-Documentation/Code Development/Frontend/How-to-Build-Mobile-Applications-for-Production.md

 2. Cordova 5.0+ requires `cordova-plugin-whitelist`.
 Refer to configuration data for whitelist [here](https://cordova.apache.org/docs/en/4.0.0/guide_appdev_whitelist_index.md.html) and some applications may need to be upgraded when built.

+3. Perform `cordova platform add ios` or `cordova platform add android`

+4. Perform `ionic resources` to generate icon/splash assets based on those in `/resources` folder.

-3. Perform a `cordova build ios` or `cordova build android --release`.
+3. Perform `cordova build ios` or `cordova build android --release`.

     - On **android**, the last lines of the build message will have the path of the APK output.